 There seem to be few trusts which have remained sacred.
 In the field of medicine the most meaningful has been that of the patient-physician relationship based on the Hippocratic principles.
 You, the reader, may not have noticed but this trust has been the subject of an organized attack in the United States specifically designed to demean physicians.
 This effort has resulted in a situation where patients as well as their physicians have been the losers because of this.

 The vehicle of this demeaning has been the United States governments insinuation into the management of health care and the progressive restriction of the patient’s freedom of choice.
 With the advent of Medicare (originally inacted in 1965) the United States government began to reimburse hospitals for those qualifying for such patient service.
-Medicare has been a “boon” to some while also being a “bust” to others.
+While Medicare has been a “boon” to some, it has also been a “bust” to others.

 By 1987 it became evident that Medicare costs had escalated more rapidly than the consumer price index.
 As a means of controlling costs government agencies initiated a game called “reasonable and necessary.”
 This game is played by determining which services or parts of services were to be deemed, by them, as reimbursable.
 The part, or portion, of the service designated as being non-reimbursable was then said to be “unreasonable and unnecessary.”
 The logic inherent in these determinations has often only been matched by that inherent in that seen at the infamous “Mad Hatter’s Tea Party.”

 Because the United States government, its agencies, or “fiscal intermediaries do not actually practice medicine all the patient knows is that their government is constantly telling them that their physician is recommending treatments and therapies which are not “reasonable and necessary” for their welfare.
 Who was it who said that if “you tell a lie often enough people will begin to believe it”?
 Another governmental gambit has been to deny reimbursement because the treatment or therapy was deemed to be “experimental.”